 The backyard is the ideal setting for a water feature.
 You are probably thinking of a swimming pool and if you have enough funds, why not build one!
 If you wish to be frugal, then a splash pad or a fountain will suit just fine.

-Another great water feature is a fish pond.
+Another great water feature is koi pond filters.
 Japanese Zen gardens, for example, are impossible to imagine without a Koi fish pond that is usually small in surface size and thus ideal for a suburban backyard.

 A fire pit as a sign of luxury